HIPAA Compliance Essentials for 2026

 - Set role-based access controls so staff see only the PHI their job needs.

-- Use strong login checks including multi-factor login checks.
+- Use strong authentication including multi-factor authentication.

-- Run quarterly access reviews.
+- Run quarterly access assessments.

 - Use automatic session timeouts.